mate-academy/layout_task-guideline/README.md

 scripts work without `sudo`.
 Correct permissions mean you don't see errors like `permission denied` after running commands in the terminal.

-The provided text seems mostly correct, but I've made a few adjustments to fix some minor typos and improve clarity:

 ## NPM Commands
 - `npm install` installs the project dependencies and runs `postinstall`
   - This creates reference files for pixel-perfect and tests